UniBee-Billing/unibee-go-client/docs/UnibeeApiMerchantGatewayEditReq.md

 NewUnibeeApiMerchantGatewayEditReqWithDefaults instantiates a new UnibeeApiMerchantGatewayEditReq object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetCurrencyExchange

+`func (o *UnibeeApiMerchantGatewayEditReq) GetCurrencyExchange() []UnibeeApiBeanDetailGatewayCurrencyExchange`

+GetCurrencyExchange returns the CurrencyExchange field if non-nil, zero value otherwise.

+### GetCurrencyExchangeOk

+`func (o *UnibeeApiMerchantGatewayEditReq) GetCurrencyExchangeOk() (*[]UnibeeApiBeanDetailGatewayCurrencyExchange, bool)`

+GetCurrencyExchangeOk returns a tuple with the CurrencyExchange field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCurrencyExchange

+`func (o *UnibeeApiMerchantGatewayEditReq) SetCurrencyExchange(v []UnibeeApiBeanDetailGatewayCurrencyExchange)`

+SetCurrencyExchange sets CurrencyExchange field to given value.

+### HasCurrencyExchange

+`func (o *UnibeeApiMerchantGatewayEditReq) HasCurrencyExchange() bool`

+HasCurrencyExchange returns a boolean if a field has been set.

+### GetDisplayName

+`func (o *UnibeeApiMerchantGatewayEditReq) GetDisplayName() string`

+GetDisplayName returns the DisplayName field if non-nil, zero value otherwise.

+### GetDisplayNameOk

+`func (o *UnibeeApiMerchantGatewayEditReq) GetDisplayNameOk() (*string, bool)`

+GetDisplayNameOk returns a tuple with the DisplayName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDisplayName

+`func (o *UnibeeApiMerchantGatewayEditReq) SetDisplayName(v string)`

+SetDisplayName sets DisplayName field to given value.

+### HasDisplayName

+`func (o *UnibeeApiMerchantGatewayEditReq) HasDisplayName() bool`

+HasDisplayName returns a boolean if a field has been set.

 ### GetGatewayId